exercism/development-environment/README.md

 Each time you change the Dockerfile or dependencies it mounts (e.g. the Gemfile), you will need to rerun the start command with the `--build` flag.

+### Customizing Git integration

+The development environment uses the [v3 repository](https://github.com/exercism/v3) as its source for track contents, such as its exercises, concepts and documentation.

+There are three environment variables you can use to customize the Git integration:

+- `GIT_CONTENT_REPO`: the Git repository to clone.
+You can use this to clone a fork (e.g. `https://github.com/me/v3`) or a repository on your filesystem (e.g. `file:///usr/me/v3`).
+If not specified, `https://github.com/exercism/v3` is used.
+- `GIT_CONTENT_BRANCH`: the branch to checkout after cloning.
+If not specified, `master` is used.
+- `GIT_ALWAYS_FETCH_ORIGIN`: indicates if a `git fetch` runs each time information is retrieved from Git.
+If not specified, `true` is used.

 ## FAQs?

 ### Do I have to use this to work on Exercism?